-Craig MacDerment heads into his third season as a men's lacrosse assistant coach with Saint Michael's in 2019, returning to the College after also coaching in 2012 and 2013.
+Craig MacDerment heads into his fourth season as a men's lacrosse assistant coach with Saint Michael's in 2020, continuing a second tenure on the staff that began in 2019.
+MacDerment returned to the College after also coaching in 2012 and 2013.

 In 2013, the Purple Knights were 9-2 in the Northeast-10 Conference, setting a school record for league wins, and finished 11-5 to match the program's overall victories mark.
 Saint Michael's, which peaked at No. 9 in the United States Intercollegiate Lacrosse Association (USILA) national poll, advanced to its third straight NE10 Championship semifinal round.
 The Purple and Gold also broke a 26-year-old school record by putting together a nine-game winning streak, which included an 11-9 win against previously undefeated No. 2 Adelphi University on April 13.
 In MacDerment's first season with the Purple Knights, the 2012 squad went 11-5, setting a school record for victories and goals-against average (6.12) while advancing to the NE10 Championship semifinals.